March is Advisor Appreciation Month

 The girl had a 6 fold sleepover to demonstrate that every girl is beautiful.

 We want YOU to be there, and we want you to SAVE!

-Wisconsin Region has 32 teens currently registered for a BBYO Summer Experience – and we hope you’ll be joining us.
-Register today with a refundable deposit for Passport travel through March 15, and for a domestic experience through April 15, 2012!
+Our region has 69 teens currently registered for a BBYO Summer Experience – and we hope you’ll be joining us.
+Registration is risk-free for Passport travel through March 15, and for a domestic experience through April 15, 2012!